Things I learned about visual design

 60. Good visual design is about balance.
 If you increase one thing, you might need to decrease another.

-61. Some of what you can learn about visual design falls under “I instinctively like this and I want to understand why”.
+61. You can learn valuable things about visual design if you take things you instinctively like and try to understand your instincts.

-62. If something is absent (e.g. colour), it will have much more impact if it is suddenly present.
+62. If something is absent (e.g. colour), it will have much more impact when it is suddenly present.

 63. Some visual techniques work better against a dark background (e.g. lighting effects) and others work better against a light background (e.g. shadow effects).